hafsasadaf/Bootcamp-Frontend-Project--folio3/react-weather-app with Tailwind/react-weather-app-main/README.md

-# React.js weather app with Tailwind UI stylesheet
+# React.js weather app with Tailwind UI

 *This project was created with React.JS, Location API and Weather API.
 That project provides you get full-listed properties for weather by your location and any else location you type.*